firesurfer/bno055_cpp/README.md

 # bn055_cpp

 This is a small project that implements a driver for a Bosch BNO055 9-Axis IMU.
 This implementation uses the serial interface of the sensor.
+At the moment the code still uses heap allocated memory (std::vector) but the plan is to change it to only use stack/static allocated memory.
+At the moment no thread safety is guaranteed.

 # Setup